RDorville/EP1000/09_3DPrinting.md

 ![IBM: 3D Printing Process (2014)](images/0903_3dprintingprocess.jpg)

-* The 3D printing process can be broken down as follows:- Creating a usable 3D design- Converting the design into a 3D representable file (.STL)- Slicing the 3D representable file into layers- Converting the layers into instructions for the 3D printer (gcode)- The 3D printer creates the 3D object.
+* The 3D printing process can be broken down as follows:
+    * Creating a usable 3D design- Converting the design into a 3D representable file (.STL)
+    * Slicing the 3D representable file into layers- Converting the layers into instructions for the 3D printer (gcode)
+    * The 3D printer creates the 3D object.
-* There are many types of 3D printers, the list below shows the more common types that you will encounter:- FFF (Fused Filament Fabrication) where a filament is heated/fused and deposited a layer at a time.- [SLA (Stereolithography)](https://en.wikipedia.org/wiki/Stereolithography) uses a photochemical process which places a chemical/resin and uses a light source to harden each layer.- [SLS (Selective Layer Sintering)](https://en.wikipedia.org/wiki/Selective_laser_sintering) is a technique that uses a laser as a power source to sinter/fuse powdered material at points to create a solid structure.
+* There are many types of 3D printers, the list below shows the more common types that you will encounter:
+    * FFF (Fused Filament Fabrication) where a filament is heated/fused and deposited a layer at a time.
+    * [SLA (Stereolithography)](https://en.wikipedia.org/wiki/Stereolithography) uses a photochemical process which places a chemical/resin and uses a light source to harden each layer.
+    * [SLS (Selective Layer Sintering)](https://en.wikipedia.org/wiki/Selective_laser_sintering) is a technique that uses a laser as a power source to sinter/fuse powdered material at points to create a solid structure.
-* As we are mainly using FFF, you will encounter two types of FFF printers- Cartesian (using X-Y-Z), and- Delta (using polar-Z)- In both cases, the printer head is in the Z-axis
+* As we are mainly using FFF, you will encounter two types of FFF printers
+    * Cartesian (using X-Y-Z), and- Delta (using polar-Z)
+    * In both cases, the printer head is in the Z-axis

 ![Types of FFF Printers](images/0904_FFFmethods.png)s